JackBlake-zkq/practical-certified-defense-against-data-poisoning/README.md

 Existing work is also inconvinient to adapt to a different dataset (especially), architecture, or training method.

-We aim to integrated current defenses with knowledge distillation, and develop new aggregation methods that are better suited for distillation.
+We aim to integrate current defenses with knowledge distillation, and develop new aggregation methods that are better suited for distillation.

 ## Prior Work